 That being said, let’s look at some of the metrics for our Classification Models.
 Here, there are separate metrics for Regression and Classification models.
 As Regression gives us continuous values as output and Classification gives us discrete values as output, we will focus on Classification Metrics.

 The most commonly and widely used metric, for any model, is accuracy, it basically does what It says, calculates what is the prediction accuracy of our model.
+Accuracy in machine learning is a metric that quantifies the correctness of a model’s predictions.
+It measures the proportion of correct predictions made by the model out of all the predictions it has made.
 The formulation is given below:

 As we can see, it basically tells us among all the points how many of them are correctly predicted.